-Our office supports three types of computer purchases which are explained briefly below; each type of purchase must follow the established Computer Purchasing Process.
-All new L&S computers will be shipped directly to our office and prepared with the latest L&S image.
-When ready, you will be contacted to set up an appointment for a technician to deliver and set up your computer.
+All computer purchasing requests must be submitted through the Make a Purchase Form.
+New L&S computers will be shipped to L&S IT and prepared with the L&S image.
+When ready, you will be contacted to set up an appointment for a technician to deliver your computer.

 - Department or Unit Purchases provide new computers for L&S employees.
 This method is generally used to support departmental research or special business needs, but grant-funded purchases must also adhere to these purchasing guidelines.